Azure/bacc/docs/aac-draft.md

 * [Azure Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net): together with Log Analytics Workspace, provides performance monitoring and troubleshooting capabilities for the resources deployed.

+* [Azure DNS Private Resolver](https://learn.microsoft.com/en-us/azure/dns/dns-private-resolver-overview): provides an inbound endpoint to resolve IPs of private endpoints if queried outside of the provisioned virtual network, e.g. from on-prem resources.
+Will be deployed if the Azure VPN Gateway is deployed.

 ### Spoke Resources

 Let's now look at the resources deployed on the spoke network.
 These are the resources intended for executing the computation workloads and all supporting resources.